Dr. Vitaliy Rayz

 While the main focus of our studies is on numerical simulations of the flow in cerebral aneurysms, we are also involved in modeling blood flow in other vascular territories as well as in design and optimization of biomedical devices, such as a filtration device removing chemotherapy drugs from blood.
 Our research projects are primary funded by the National Institute of Health.

-- Looking for a highly motivated graduate student with some background in fluid dynamics and math to join our lab in fall 2018
+Looking for a highly motivated student with background in medical imaging and/or flow modeling to join our lab in fall 2020